section-engineering-education/engineering-education/content/articles/multi-class-image-classifier-using-deep-autoviml/index.md

 We have also achieved multi-class image classification.
 The model was able to classify an image into one of the three classes.

 ### Conclusion
-In this article, we have learned a multi-class image classifier using Deep AutoViML.
+In this tutorial, we have gone over a multi-class image classifier using Deep AutoViML.
 We discussed the Deep AutoViML features used to build powerful deep learning models.

 Using these features we were able to build a multi-class image classification model.
 The final model was able to classify images of hands playing the rock-paper-scissors game.

 I hope you find this tutorial insightful.

-To get the complete Python code in Google Colab, click [here](https://colab.research.google.com/drive/1nqLKPj93fha33IK-R32WOFCw5yHwO5zl?usp=sharing)
+To get the complete Python code in Google Colab, click [here](https://colab.research.google.com/drive/1nqLKPj93fha33IK-R32WOFCw5yHwO5zl?usp=sharing).

 ### References
 - [Getting started with image preprocessing in Python](/engineering-education/image-preprocessing-in-python/)